 Prerequisites: English 9 Honors Counseling Notes: Offered during Spring semester only.
 This is an elective class and does not satisfy any science requirements.
-It can be used toward an area of focus in humanities, Math/Science and AP.
+It can be used toward an area of focus in humanities or Math/Science.

-AP Capstone Research 433167 GPA Weight: 1.0 Length: Semester Grading Scale: Advanced Placement Number of Credits: 1.0 NCAA Approved?
-Yes Grade Level: 11, 12
+AP Capstone Research S, T, E, M 433167 GPA Weight: 1.0 Grading Scale: Honors; Advanced Placement if exam taken NCAA Approved?
+Pending Length: Semester Number of Credits: 1.0 Grade Level: 11, 12

 In AP Research, students develop the skills and discipline necessary to conduct independent research to produce and defend a scholarly academic thesis.
 This second course in the AP Capstone experience allows students to explore deeply an academic topic, problem, or issue of individual interest and through this inquiry, students design, plan, and conduct a year-long mentored, research-based investigation.
 The course culminates in an academic thesis paper of approximately 5,000 words and a presentation, performance, or exhibition with an oral defense.
 Students who earn scores of 3 or higher in AP Seminar and AP Research will receive the AP Seminar and Research CertificateTM.
-Students who also earn scores of 3 or higher on four additional AP Exams of their choice will receive the AP Canstone DiplomaTM will receive the AF Capstone Diploma .
-Prerequisites: AP Capstone Seminar Score of 3 or better Counseling Notes: This is an elective class and does not satisfy any science requirements.
+Students who also earn scores of 3 or higher on four additional AP Exams of their choice will receive the AP Capstone DiplomaTM.

+Prerequisites: AP Capstone Seminar Score of 3 or Better Counseling Notes: This is an elective class and does not satisfy any science requirements.
 It may be used toward an area of focus in humanities or Math/Science.